Kwon Alexander: 2016 season

-Offensive coordinator Dirk Koetter was promoted to head coach and hired former Atlanta Falcons head coach Mike Smith as defensive coordinator.
+Offensive coordinator Dirk Koetter was promoted to head coach and hired former Falcons head coach Mike Smith as defensive coordinator.
 Smith retained Alexander as starting middle linebacker to begin the regular season.

-Alexander started in the season-opener at the Atlanta Falcons and recorded 17 combined tackles and a sack in a 31–24 victory.
+Alexander started in the season-opener at the Falcons and recorded 17 combined tackles and a sack in a 31–24 victory.
 Two weeks later, he made seven combined tackles and returned an interception off of Case Keenum 38 yards for his first NFL touchdown during a 37–32 loss to the Los Angeles Rams.
 During Week 8, Alexander recorded a season-high 14 solo tackles and broke up a pass in a 30–24 overtime loss to the Oakland Raiders.
 During Week 15, he recorded a career-high 21 combined tackles (11 solo) in a 26–20 road loss against the Dallas Cowboys.

 Alexander finished his second professional season ranking fourth in the league in tackles with 145 combined (108 solo).
 He also had seven pass deflections, three sacks, and an interception in 16 games and starts.
 He earned an overall grade of 77.3 from Pro Football Focus and was their most improved second-year linebackers.

 2017 season

 Alexander started in the season-opener against the Chicago Bears and recorded a solo tackle, a pass deflection, and intercepted former teammate Mike Glennon during a 29–7 victory.
 He left the game after sustaining a hamstring injury that sidelined him for the next four games (Weeks 3–6).
-In Week 15, Alexander recorded a season-high 13 solo tackles as the Buccaneers lost to the Atlanta Falcons by a score 24–21.
+In Week 15, Alexander recorded a season-high 13 solo tackles as the Buccaneers lost to the Falcons by a score 24–21.